 It’s a fact.
 Internships not only provide important context to classroom study – they also help you gain an advantage for future employment.

-Every 40 hours of onsite work at an internship translates to one credit hour (120 hours = 3 credit hours) and students can earn up to six credit hours through internships.
+Every 40 hours of onsite work at an internship translates to one credit hour (120 hours = 3 credit hours).
+As a student, you can earn up to six credit hours through internships.
 Internships can be paid or unpaid and grades are awarded for each completed internship.

-All internships will be reviewed by William Peace University faculty to ensure goals and objectives of the position compliment the students’ learning and professional goals.
+All internships will be reviewed by William Peace University faculty to ensure goals and objectives of the position compliment your learning and professional goals.

 Once you begin your internship, it’s important to continuously seek and receive mentoring and feedback.
-Introduce yourself to various departments within the organization and talk with your internship coordinator about attending meetings, networking opportunities, professional organization meetings and receiving an introduction to top-level management,.
-Not only is it important for an intern to learn duties and tasks associated with an entry-level position and experiences but to also have exposure to the entire organization.
+Introduce yourself to various departments within the organization and talk with your internship coordinator about attending meetings, networking opportunities, professional organization meetings and receiving an introduction to top-level management.

 Internship information sessions are also offered each semester prior to registration.
-Every student is required to attend an internship information session in which they will begin their registration and receive dates for deadlines and information needed to complete this requirement.
+Every student is required to attend an internship information session.

 As a WPU student, you will be required to meet with a faculty member several times during your internship semester.
 Your class syllabus will detail the requirements of the internship program and complementary assignments.

 You will be graded (A, B, C, D, or F) based on obtaining your learning objectives, attendance and participation in your internship class, class assignments and your site supervisor’s evaluation.